SRA-VJTI/Wall-E/Installations.md

 ### Step 6 : Flash onto the Device
 Flash the binaries that you just built (bootloader.bin, partition-table.bin and hello-world.bin) onto your ESP32 board by running.:
-* Note : Press Down the Boot Button on ESP32 and then execute the Flash command
 ```sh
 idf.py -p PORT [-b BAUD] flash
 ```